anasnofal/abnormal-text-classification/README.md

 | **ML Models**     | scikit-learn, Keras              |
 | **Arabic NLP**    | AraBERT via HuggingFace & `ktrain` |
 | **Deployment**    | FastAPI server                   |

+This project was developed as part of my internship at Baaz, where I worked on building scalable, multilingual content moderation tools.